OSHAA 30-Hours Professional Diploma in Emergency Services

 • Understand the psychological impact of critical incidents on responders and victims

-• Apply basic strategies to manage mental health during and after emergencies
+• Apply strategies to manage mental health during and after emergencies

 • Promote supportive environments and peer wellbeing within emergency services